stocker88/nextjswebsite/_posts/finance-gurus.md

 Pretty good business isn't it?

-How do I know that?

-I know a bunch of them.

 They show you their lamborghini.

 And they make you believe they made this money with trading.